 Looking to make and preserve memories that will last a lifetime?
 ProMarine Supplies has your back with our newest product!
-As of September 13th, we are introducing our own Hand Casting Kit.
+As of September 13th, we have introduced our own Hand Casting Kit.
 Safeguard precious moments in time by creating a replica of you and your loved ones' held hands or the hands of a beloved friend or family member.

 DIY Family Hand Casting Kit

-Many people want to create something memorable that symbolizes family bonds (whether by blood or by discovery) with a family hand casting kit.
+Many crafters want to create something memorable that symbolizes family bonds (whether by blood or by discovery) with a family hand casting kit.

 Hand Hold Casting Kit

-People will appreciate the opportunity to celebrate either new relationships or long-lasting ones by casting their held hands and displaying the resulting hand-holding sculpture in their homes.
-The kit can also be a great wedding gift and DIY experience.
+With this kit comes the opportunity to celebrate a new relationship or a long-lasting one by casting your interlocked hands and displaying the resulting sculpture in your home.
+The kit can also make for a great wedding gift and DIY experience.

 Adult Hand Casting Kit

-Whether you're looking to create unique hand sculptures, ring holders for your own jewelry or product displays, or spooky seasonal decorations for the upcoming holidays, the opportunity is now within your reach!
-If you're a movie buff or work in the industry, you can use this product to create props as well.
+Whether you're looking to create unique hand sculptures, ring holders for jewelry or product displays, or spooky seasonal decorations for the holidays, the opportunity to do so is now within your reach!
+If you're a movie buff or you work in the industry, you can use this product to create props as well.

 Baby Hand Casting Kit

-Welcome the arrival of a new family member with this product!
-First-time parents may be interested in celebrating the next chapter of their life by casting and making a sculpture of their child's hand.
+Welcome the arrival of a new family member with this memorable project!
+First-time parents may be especially interested in celebrating the next chapter of their lives by casting and making a sculpture of their child's hand.